Tips for Preventing Elder Fraud

 So how do you protect yourself and those you love?

 Tips for Seniors to Protect Themselves

-The article provides some great tips on how seniors can protect themselves from con artists:
+Below are some tips on how seniors can protect themselves from con artists:

 - Opt out of robocalls and calls from telemarketers.
 Nomorobo blocks robocalls and calls from telemarketers.
 The service is free for customers with VoIP service.
 If you don’t have VoIP, you can also sign up for the National Do Not Call Registry to limit calls from telemarketers